Are you *really* scared of going to the dentist?

 With twilight sedation, patients are put into a sleep-like state but remain conscious and responsive during their procedure.
 Under general anaesthesia (GA), patients are completely unconscious for their entire treatment and it can take a few hours for the patient to become fully responsive again afterwards.
 Twilight sedation is considered to be safer than GA, with fewer side effects and a faster recovery time.
 It also costs less and can be administered outside of a hospital.

-At Green Door Dental, we use Midazolam.
-This liquid form of sedation is taken orally at our practice one hour prior to your treatment.
+At Green Door Dental, we use sedation that can be taken orally at our practice one hour prior to your treatment.
 It can be used for both routine appointments, such as dental fillings, and more complex procedures like wisdom teeth removals and dental implants.
-Much like twilight sedation, Midazolam is a form of conscious sedation where you’ll be awake but very relaxed, drowsy and unconcerned about what is happening during your procedure.
+Much like twilight sedation, this is a form of conscious sedation where you’ll be awake but very relaxed, drowsy and unconcerned about what is happening during your procedure.

 Inhaler sedation